sealldeveloper/sealldev-astro/src/content/blogs/rooted-android-vm-with-android-studio.md

 Go to the settings, then WiFi, then press the 'Settings' icon on the WiFi connection.
 Press the small pencil icon in the top right to edit the connection.
 There should be a 'Proxy' option.

-> Sometimes you may see a TPLink SIM connection, just ignore it.
+> Sometimes you may see a T-Mobile SIM connection, just ignore it.

 Modify your proxy settings to the following, except make sure to substitute your 'Proxy hostname' for the IP you set in Burp Suite.